Nashwauk-Keewatin School Nurse

 If you feel that you or a loved one are suicidal, please text 61222 for assistance.

-Please see our website for the latest updates.
 We continue to follow the CDC recommendations for Covid.
 If you have any questions or concerns, do not hesitate to contact me.
+CDC Respiratory Guidelines

 When to Stay Home